 The idea had come when observing a flight of birds.
 Kirsten developed a concept for a new propulsion device that mimicked the flight of birds.
-He did this not by mimicking the flapping motions of the wing, but by mimicking the cycloidal motion he had observed the cycloidal motion.
+He did this not by mimicking the flapping motions of the wing, but by mimicking the cycloidal motion he had observed.

 The birth of the cycloidal propeller – Kirsten built a 10½” model of his propeller and tested it in the Boeing Aerodynamical Chamber.
 This small propeller, a version of which still exists in the Kirsten Wind Tunnel (KWT), was the first and simplest of many that Kirsten would design and build.